-Academic Dismissal - Failure to return to Good Academic Standing (grade of 2.0 or higher) following academic probation designation.
+Academic Dismissal - Failure to return to Good Academic Standing after 90 days on academic probation designation.

 Quantitatively, students must complete each semester within one (1) year.
 If the student spends more than one (1) year for a semester, a student will be dismissed from the program.
 Students who are granted leaves of absences will have their maximum time extended by the length of the leave.
+Students who do not meet the requirements of probation will be dismissed from the school for failure to maintain satisfactory academic progress.